I. The significance of ventilation

 1) Principle: Overall ventilation is to ventilate the entire room.

-The basic principle is to dilute (dilute) the concentration of harmful substances in the indoor air with clean air, and continuously discharge the polluted air to the outside at the same time, to ensure that the indoor air environment meets hygienic standards.
+The basic principle is to dilute the concentration of harmful substances in the indoor air with clean air, and continuously discharge the polluted air to the outside while ensuring that the indoor air environment meets hygienic standards.

 Location of air supply and exhaust vents for general ventilation: